ibm-cloud-docs/powervs-watsonx-toolkit/overview/toolkit2-watsonx-to-powervs-integration.md

 ## Benefits
 {: #Benefits}

 IBM's Toolkit accelerates AI development, minimizing effort and simplifying {{site.data.keyword.powerSys_notm}} adoption by offering a foundational framework for Generative AI use case prototyping.
-The Satellite Connector component ensures secure data access to watsonx through TLS tunneling, addressing enterprise data security concerns.
+The Satellite Connector component ensures secure data access from watsonx SaaS to enterprise data on PowerVS through TLS tunneling, addressing client's security concerns.

 ## When to choose Toolkit with Satellite Connector
 {: #when}

 * Opt for the Toolkit with Satellite Connector when your organization needs a secure and efficient approach to incorporating Generative AI into {{site.data.keyword.powerSys_notm}} applications and datasets.
 This toolkit is especially advantageous if you aim to lessen development effort, simplify AI adoption, and tackle enterprise-grade data security issues.
-The Satellite Connector's TLS tunneling guarantees secure data access to watsonx, making it an excellent choice for businesses emphasizing data protection and compliance.
+The Satellite Connector's TLS tunneling provides a secure communication channel for watsonx services like watsonx.ai, watsonx.gov, watsonx Assistant, etc., to access data from {{site.data.keyword.powerSys_notm}}.
 * Furthermore, if you're looking for a customizable solution to create Generative AI and agent-driven applications, this toolkit provides the adaptability and base required for your unique use cases.
 * Some potential use cases for the Toolkit with Satellite Connector include Automated Quote Generation, Intelligent Order Processing, Automated Contract Generation, Automated Claim Creation, Intelligent Claims Assessment, and Premium Calculation.